 (approved by the Board of Directors on 07/11/2017, minutes no. 77)

-The Corpus Linguistics Research Center (CLC) of the University of International Studies of Rome - UNINT brings together professors belonging to the degree courses in the linguistic area of the Department of International Humanities and Social Sciences active in the field of corpus linguistics research and specialized in analysis of written and oral texts, interpreted and translated speech, L2 interaction and learning varieties.
-The development of research with the use of technologies applied to linguistic analysis has an immediate application in the teaching of various teachings: teaching of interpretation, translation and language, terminology and applied linguistic teachings (sociolinguistics, contact linguistics , textual linguistics, linguistic pragmatics).
+The Linguistic Research Centre on Corpora (CLC) of Università degli Studi Internazionali di Roma – UNINT brings together professors belonging to the degree courses in the linguistic area of the Department of International Humanities and Social Sciences active in the field of corpus linguistics research and specialised in analysis of written and oral texts, interpreted and translated speech, L2 interaction and learning varieties.
+The development of research with the use of technologies applied to linguistic analysis has an immediate application in the teaching of various courses: interpretation, translation and language, terminology and applied linguistics (sociolinguistics, contact linguistics, textual linguistics, pragmatics).

 Laura Mori